OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

 GeoExt is a JavaScript library that runs in the browser, it combines and enhances the ExtJS framework and OpenLayers library.
 This quick start details the steps to create a rich web application using GeoExt components in less than 200 lines of code.
 We will be using the installed MapServer web services on OSGeoLive a MapServer to supply map layers to the application.
+Completing the steps below will result in the demo GeoExt application at http://localhost/geoext/.

 HTML Page
 ---------

 In this step we will set-up an empty HTML page which will contain the application.

-First create a new HTML file at ``/var/www/html/geoext/index.html`` using the text editor Leafpad installed on OSGeoLive (you can open this via the Start menu under :menuselection:`Accessories --> Leafpad`).
+First create a new HTML file at ``/var/www/html/geoext/demo.html`` using the text editor Leafpad installed on OSGeoLive (you can open this via the Start menu under :menuselection:`Accessories --> Leafpad`).

 Next paste in the HTML below.
-This contains links to three JavaScript libraries - ExtJS, OpenLayers, and GeoExt, and two CSS files used to style ExtJS and OpenLayers components.
+This contains links to the ExtJS and OpenLayers JavaScript libraries, and two CSS files used to style ExtJS and OpenLayers components.

+We will use the ``Ext.Loader`` class to load in GeoExt JavaScript source files.
+These are all in the ``src` folder in ``/var/www/html/geoext/``.

 .. code-block:: html